MarvinNukunuAttachey/drug-disease-networks-pubmed-ctgov-pipeline-/README.md

 The submodule is located in the folder: `pubtator-rag/`

-### Why This Integration Matters
-Bringing in the PubTator RAG module allows this project to:

-- Enhance drug–disease analysis with PubTator-based entity recognition
-- Retrieve and process PubMed abstracts using RAG-style utilities
-- Construct enriched PubMed knowledge graphs for downstream analysis
-- Keep the PubTator code **automatically linkable** to upstream updates

 ### Updating the Submodule

 When the original repository is updated, you can sync the latest changes with:

 ```bash